ManedManRicky/Timed-Activation/README.md

 This simple C library allows for the timed activation of functions and other similar objects that are used with it.
 This library is not for a specific datatype as it is a generic library.
 All that needs to be created is the function that'll be executed once the time runs out.
 All of the data is stored in the form of a linked list.
+A version that uses contiguous memory (an array) can be found [here](https://github.com/ManedManRicky/Timed-Activation-Contiguous-Memory/tree/main)

 ### Structures and Definitions
 ---